There were many cannabis wins with huge strides across the state and throughout the country in the 2018 midterm election.

 The question on the ballot asked voters, “Shall the City of Vineland permit the siting of medical marijuana cultivation and dispensary alternative treatment centers within the geographic boundaries of Vineland?”

 Voters in Bridgeton did not approve recreational cannabis to be sold within the town’s borders.
 The questions asked about selling, growing and zoning of recreational cannabis (marijuana).
 However, initial results indicated otherwise in the close call.
+This shows that the perception of marijuana is changing within the community, as marijuana’s popularity becomes increasingly more acceptable.
+Bridgeton may soon vote in their first Medical Dispensary center not too far in the future.

 - Should Bridgeton allow retail facilities of recreational marijuana to operate within city limits?
 Yes, 1,175; no, 1,205.